DBecker7/DB7_TeachingApps/README.md

 <img src="ReadmeFigs/ScatterCorr2.jpg" width="400" align="right">

-- Shows what different correlations look like.
+- Allows students to discover what different correlations look like.
 - Allows you to change the slope *independently* of the correlation, demonstrating that they're not the same thing.
-- Allows for animation of the slope and correlation.
+- Sliders (with animation) for the slope and correlation.
 - Doesn't generate new data until specified, so animations allow the student to watch the correlation change.

 ```r